alex-bellon/wikipedia/README.md

 - [Factory-kitchen](https://en.wikipedia.org/wiki/Factory-kitchen) - a large mechanized enterprise of food service in the Soviet Union, originated in the 1920–1930s.
 Its main purpose was centralized preparation of food (both prefabrication and full processing) supplied for communal dining rooms or for personal purchase.
 - [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.
 - [Flushometer](https://en.wikipedia.org/wiki/Flushometer) - a metal water-diverter that uses an inline handle to flush tankless toilets or urinals.
+- [Folly](https://en.wikipedia.org/wiki/Folly) - a building constructed primarily for decoration, but suggesting through its appearance some other purpose, or of such extravagant appearance that it transcends the range of usual garden buildings.
 - [Garden hermit](https://en.wikipedia.org/wiki/Garden_hermit) - hermits encouraged to live in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy land-owners, primarily during the 18th century.
 Such hermits would be encouraged to dress like druids and remain permanently on-site, where they could be fed, cared-for and consulted for advice or viewed for entertainment.
+- [Gay bomb](https://en.wikipedia.org/wiki/Gay_bomb) - a non-lethal psychochemical weapon that a United States Air Force research laboratory speculated about producing.
+The theories involve discharging sex pheromones over enemy forces in order to make them sexually attracted to each other.
 - [Gender of connectors and fasteners](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners) - In electrical and mechanical trades and manufacturing, each half of a pair of mating connectors or fasteners is conventionally assigned the designation male or female.
 - [Goat tower](https://en.wikipedia.org/wiki/Goat_tower) - a multi-story decorative goat house, modeled on a European garden folly, an early example of which was built in Portugal in the 19th century.
 - [Holdout](https://en.wikipedia.org/wiki/Holdout_(real_estate)) - a piece of property that did not become part of a larger real estate development because the owner either refused to sell or wanted more than the developer would pay.